About UsOur Mission & Our Team

 Pastor Chris Bassett

 Born again in 2004.
 Senior Leader for Harvest Valley Worship Center since 2010.
 Also, Executive Director for Bonner Community Housing Agency.
+Chris is passionate about developing leaders and seeing the transformation of the region.

 Our Facility Goals